sonertari/SSLproxy/README.md

 In terms of possible filter actions,

-- Dst Host filter rules can take all of the filter and log actions.
+- Dst Host filtering rules can take all of the filter and log actions.
-- SSL filter rules can take all of the filter and log actions.
+- SSL filtering rules can take all of the filter and log actions.
-- HTTP filter rules can take the match and block filter actions, but not the divert, split, or pass actions.
-Also, HTTP filter rules cannot take log actions.
+- HTTP filtering rules take the match and block filter actions, but not the divert, split, or pass actions.
+Also, HTTP filtering rules do not take log actions.

 Log actions do not configure any loggers.
 Global loggers for respective log actions should have been configured for those log actions to have any effect.

-If no filter rules are defined for a proxyspec, all log actions for that proxyspec are enabled.
+If no filtering rules are defined for a proxyspec, all log actions for that proxyspec are enabled.
 Otherwise, all log actions are disabled, and filtering rules should enable them specifically.